docksal/docksal/docs/content/getting-started/setup.md

 {{% notice note %}}
 The installer script (`get.docksal.io`) requires administrative privileges to complete the installation.
-On all operating systems, `fin` cli tool is written to `/usr/local/bin` and Docksal's IP address (`192.168.64.100`) is assigned to the host's local network interface.
-On macOS, `/etc/exports` and `/etc/resolver/docksal` have to be modified, and `nfsd` service has to be restarted.
-On Linux, installer (re)installs the Docker service if needed.
-On Windows, there are additional requests for permissions to create network shares for local drives to share files with Docker and to mount them with the current user's account and password.
 {{% /notice %}}

+Here's why:

+- All systems: `fin` cli tool is written to `/usr/local/bin` (all systems)
+- All systems: `192.168.64.100` (Docksal's canonical IP) is assigned to the host's local network interface (all systems)
+- macOS: `/etc/exports` and `/etc/resolver/docksal` have to be modified, `nfsd` service has to be restarted
+- Linux: install/updated the Docker service if necessary
+- Windows: there are additional requests for permissions to create network shares for local drives to share files with Docker and to mount them with the current user's account and password.

 ### What is your operating system?